alexWow88/calculator/README.md

       <button id="button-divide" class="keypad__button keypad__divide" data-cy="divide">/</button>
 ````
 On the Javascript side of things, at the top of the Javascript file, the buttons and displays are selected with the use of document.querySelector and document.getElementById.
-At the bottom, Event Listeners are added to each of these elements to trigger the necessary functions to run
+At the bottom, Event Listeners are added to each of these elements to trigger the necessary functions to run.

 ````javascript
 const displayList = document.querySelector(".display-list");